splunk/splunk-connect-for-snmp/docs/configuration/snmp-data-format.md

 }
 ```

-Clearly we can see the textual part:
+You can see a textual part:

 ```
    ifAdminStatus: up